 Hokkaido International School is a private, coeducational day/boarding school offering a Western-style education from preschool through high school for students of all nationalities with English as the language of instruction.
 At HIS we aim to inspire lifelong learning and personal achievement with an emphasis on leadership development.
-The school (including Niseko Campus) has an enrollment of 210 representing over 30 nationalities, with approximately 85 students in secondary school and 23 in the graduating class of 2020.
 Hokkaido International School was founded in 1958 and recently established a second elementary campus in the resort community of Niseko.
 HIS is the only accredited international school on the island of Hokkaido.